 Do you have a pair of push-ups bars but are bored of so many push-ups?
 Or, you’re thinking of getting them but need more reasons to get them so you can convince your spouse or roommate they’re not a waste of space?
 Great, this blog is for you!

 I personally want my workout products to have multiple purposes – both because I get bored and because my tiny apartment already looks like a sporting goods store and every crevice is packed.
 Luckily, though these bars are named for their main purpose, push ups are not the only option for working out with them.

 These bars are great for both men and women, even though they’re typically more popular with men.
 But I love them for women because our upper body strength tends to be severely lacking.
 They’re also great for triceps, the back of the arm which most women complain is too flabby.
 So, get a pair for home and you and your other half can share them and workout together!

 The particular ones I’m using in these photos and video are from ProSource.
 They’re lightweight, have padded handles, and are simple to put together.
-They cost only $9.99, but you can get them even cheaper with my 15% off code: HOLLY15.
+They cost only $9.99, but you can get an even better discount with my 10% off code: HOLLY10.

 Before the exercises you can do with push-up bars, let me explain a few benefits and why these things exist when you can do “perfectly good push ups” on the floor.

 1. Full Range of Motion = Better Muscle Development

 Push up bars give you a few extra inches of space to work those chest and shoulder muscles through their full range.
 That means they’re getting a little more time under tension and a bit more work than standard floor push-ups.
 Basically, they’re more effective.